setupProject calls a sequence of functions in this order:

 will be interpreted as files to parse.
 These files should contain R code that

-specifies named lists, where the names are one or more paths
+specifies named lists, where the names are one or more paths, options,

 or are module names, each with a named list of parameters for that named module.